prathM10/Payment_Gateway_integration/README.md

-# Payment_Gateway_integration
+# Payment-Gateway-Integration

-online donation website
+This Website is made for dummy online donation